Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma

-In \cite{ilio}, Iliopoulos showed how bounds on stable-set sequences gave corresponding bounds on the probabilities of bad-events becoming true during the execution of Algorithm~\ref{gen-alg} for a commutative resampling oracle; these bounds also apply to Algorithm~\ref{seq-alg1} since it is a version of Algorithm~\ref{gen-alg}.
-We summarize key results here; please see \cite{harvey, kolmogorov, ilio} for further technical details.
+We say that a given depth-$i$ stable-set sequence $S$ rooted at $B$ \emph{appears} if $\hat S(B,i) = S$.
+Iliopoulos \cite{ilio} showed a connection between appearing stable-sequences and probabilities of bad-events in Algorithm~\ref{gen-alg} for a commutative resampling oracle.
+These bounds also apply to Algorithm~\ref{seq-alg1} since it is a version of Algorithm~\ref{gen-alg}.
+We summarize the key result as follows:

 \begin{proposition}[\cite{ilio}] For a commutative resampling oracle, any stable-set sequence $S$ appears with probability at most $w(S)$. \end{proposition}